Deadly Nakba Day clashes along border with Lebanon and Syria

-Around 100 Syrian Palestinian protesters infiltrated the Israeli northern border yesterday as protests took place on several fronts marking the Palestinian Nakba Day, a day commemorating the 1948 Arab defeat and the establishment of the State of Israel.
-Other incidents took place along the Lebanese border, in the West Bank, Gaza and Jordan.
+All UK and international papers today report on the Palestinian protests that took place yesterday marking Nakba Day, a day commemorating the 1948 Arab defeat and the establishment of the State of Israel.
+The papers report that the IDF clashed with protesters who infiltrated Israel from Syria.
+In other incidences, clashes took place with protesters along the Lebanese border, in the West Bank and Gaza.

 Over the weekend, most papers also reported on the clashes that took place on Sunday between Nakba Day protesters and the IDF.
 The Independent on Saturday noted that hundreds of Syrians are crossing over the border to Lebanon, fleeing the government violence taking place in Syria.
 The Sunday Telegraph reported that in 2006 Mossad agents tracked a Syrian official to London and stole secret nuclear documents from his hotel.